-Reflecting the value of its perspective and work in the area, ICTSD was invited to contribute expertise and analysis to various other fora in 2014.
-This included contributing to several chapters to the 2014 report Mega-regional Trade Agreements: “Game-Changers or Costly Distractions for the World Trading System?” by the World Economic Forum (WEF); and co-authoring a study published by the Commonwealth Secretariat on The Services Trade Dimension of Global Value Chains: Policy Implications for Commonwealth Developing Countries and Small States.
+Reflecting the value of its perspective and its work in the area, ICTSD was invited to contribute expertise and analysis to various other forums in 2014.
+This included contributing to several chapters to the 2014 report “Mega-regional Trade Agreements: Game-Changers or Costly Distractions for the World Trading System?” by the World Economic Forum (WEF) and co-authoring a study published by the Commonwealth Secretariat on The Services Trade, “Dimension of Global Value Chains: Policy Implications for Commonwealth Developing Countries and Small States.”
 The study included policy recommendations for officials in smaller developing countries to increase the participation of their services firms in global value chain activity.
-ICTSD participated in events in which these issues were being explored including in Europe, Asia, and the Americas.
+ICTSD participated in events exploring these issues, including in Europe, Asia and the Americas.

 GOAL 2: Strengthening the Multilateral Trading System